sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Executing Workflows
 ===================

-The ways in which the Fire Workflows can be executed are:
+The ways in which the Fire workflows can be executed are:

  * **Interactively within the User Interface**.
  * **Submitting the workflows using Spark-Submit through the command line**.